TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This document was written by the FAL team.
+This document was written by the FAL Team and expanded by the Documentation Team based on many contributions by the community.

 .. _feedback: